Shriya Pilgaonkar: Other work and media image

 Filmfares Tanisha Bhattacharya noted, "Pilagonkar's performances in shows from diverse genres have raised the bar of what she has to offer as a gifted artist."
 Udita Jhunjhunwala of Scroll.in stated, "Shriya has evolved into one of the most dependable actors in web series."
 Pilgaonkar was placed at the 40th position in Times's 50 Most Desirable Women List of 2020.
-Pilgaonkar has modeled and is also known in the advertisement world.
+Pilgaonkar has modelled and is also known in the advertisement world.
 She has worked with celebrities such as Shahid Kapoor and Vikrant Massey, in advertisements.
 She has been a celebrity endorser of brands such as Rin, Vivel and Mom's Magic, with her mother Supriya Pilgaonkar.

 In addition to being an actress, Pilgaonkar is also a director and a producer of short films.
 In 2012, she went to Harvard University for summer school, which led her to work on her own short films.
 In an interview with Mumbai Mirror, she said, "Once I felt confident, I directed Painted Signal, a short film, and Panchgavya", a documentary which she co-directed with Hana Kitasei.
 It examines the plight of cows as they wander around Bikaner in Rajasthan.
 She also co-directed and edited the short film Dresswala with Siddharth Joglekar, which was an official selection at the 2012 Mumbai Film Festival.
 Both Painted Signal and Dresswala received average responses from critics and were screened at international film festivals.